lingtalfi/jsFileUploader/README.md

 Also, the ".fileuploader-close-button" class can be added to any element, and it will transform this element into the trigger to remove the thumbnail (see how it's done in the default template: the fileVisualizerImageTemplate option).

+Note: the "defaultValue" option is used by both the urlToForm module and the fileVisualizer module.

 Examples